exa-labs/exa-js/README.md

 ```

 ### Streaming Responses
 The answer endpoint supports streaming responses, where the answer is returned in chunks as it's being generated.
-This is useful for providing users with tokens as they are generated.
+This is useful if you'd like to provide users with tokens as they are generated.

 ```javascript
 await exa.answer(